RealTimeLogic/OPC-UA-Examples/server/README.md

    This example adds an int64 node to the address space, starts the server, and then increments the int64 node every second.

-7. How to set up a read/write callback for variable node.
+7. How to set up a read/write callback for a variable node.
-   This example sets callback for float variable node, starts the server, and then callback will be called on each read and write requests from client.
+   This example sets callback for a float variable node, starts the server.
+The callback will be called for each read and write requests from the client.